 Make sure you maintain a balance between different types of content and mix things up so your feed doesn’t look too monotonous.

-For example, if you’re publishing a product photo, you might want to publish something else next, like behind-the-scenes footage or a funny meme (if it aligns with your brand, of course).
+For example, if you’re publishing a new product photo, you might want to publish something else next, like behind-the-scenes footage or a funny meme (if it aligns with your brand, of course).

 3. Optimise your Instagram profile

 Now that you have a strategy in place, it’s time to optimise your Instagram profile so it looks good and performs even better.